-Try implementing one (or all) of these, and I bet you’ll start to see more success on YouTube!
+Try implementing one (or all) of these tips, and we bet you’ll start to see more success on YouTube!

 1. Aim for consistency above all else.

-In order for your YouTube channel to be successful, you have to deliver consistent content.
+In order for your YouTube channel to be successful, you have to deliver consistent and reliable content.
+Regular uploads help maintain audience interest and improve your channel’s visibility on YouTube.

-Even more, the YouTube algorithm favors channels that have higher watch time, and a great way to improve your watch time is by posting on a consistent basis.
-Subscribers look forward to and devote time to watch your video if you consistently upload on the same day each week.
+What’s more, the YouTube algorithm favors channels that have higher watch time, and a great way to improve your watch time is by posting on a consistent basis.
+Subscribers will look forward to and devote time to watching your video if you consistently upload on the same day each week.

-To have the most success, you should ideally aim to post a new video once a week.
+At a minimum, you should aim to post a new video to your YouTube channel once a week.
 However, don’t beat yourself up if you can’t keep to that schedule!
 Just try and post as often as you can while still creating high-quality videos.

 Here are some tips for staying consistent on YouTube:

-- Batch film your videos.
-Set aside a day on the weekend and film 2-4 videos at once.
+- Batch film your videos — Set aside one day a week to film 2-4 videos at once.
 That way, you have enough content for the entire month, but you don’t have to film a brand new video each week.

 - Quick tip: Make sure to change your outfit for each video! 😉 This will keep your viewers from realizing that you’re filming several videos in one day.

-- Develop videos as a series.
-The ultimate goal on YouTube is to get your viewers hooked and clicking from one video to the next.
+- Develop videos as a series — The ultimate goal on YouTube is to get your viewers hooked and clicking from one video to the next.
 You can easily do this by creating a multi-video series focused on one particular topic.
-For instance, you could do a holiday cookie baking series where you have individual videos showcasing how to make sugar cookies, royal icing, gingerbread cookies, etc.
+For instance, you could do a holiday cookie baking series where you have individual videos showcasing how to make sugar cookies, royal icing, gingerbread cookies, etc. Make it abundantly clear that each video is a part of a series in the title and caption of each video (i.e. Part 1 of 5: Holiday Baking Series) and encourage viewers to follow to receive the rest of the series.

 - Quick tip: As you post videos in a series, make sure to create a series playlist to gather them all in one place.
 Then, if your viewers have autoplay turned on, they can easily play one video after another.